Women in the Middle Ages: Late Middle Ages (1300–1500)

 Christine de Pizan became a professional writer after the death of her husband in 1390.

 In the Late Middle Ages, women such as Saint Catherine of Siena, who helped stimulate interest in a crusade with Pope Gregory XI to reform Catholic Church, and Saint Teresa of Ávila, who emphasized impact of the love of God on the heart, played significant roles in the development of theological ideas and discussion within the church, and were later declared Doctors of the Roman Catholic Church.
 The mystic Julian of Norwich was also significant in England for being considered the first woman to write a book that survived and was also written in English.

 Isabella I of Castile ruled a combined kingdom with her husband Ferdinand II of Aragon.
 Joan of Arc successfully led the French army on several occasions during the Hundred Years' War.

 Christine de Pizan was a noted late medieval writer on women's issues.
-Her Book of the City of Ladies criticized misogyny, while her The Treasure of the City of Ladies articulated an ideal of feminine virtue for women from walks of life ranging from princess to peasant's wife.
+Her Book of the City of Ladies criticized misogyny, while her The Treasure of the City of Ladies articulated an ideal of feminine virtue for women from talks of life ranging from princess to peasant's wife.
 Her advice to the princess includes a recommendation to use diplomatic skills to prevent war:

 If any neighbouring or foreign prince wishes for any reason to make war against her husband, or if her husband wishes to make war on someone else, the good lady will consider this thing carefully, bearing in mind the great evils and infinite cruelties, destruction, massacres and detriment to the country that result from war; the outcome is often terrible.
 She will ponder long and hard whether she can do something (always preserving the honour of her husband) to prevent this war.

 From the last century of the Middle Ages onwards, restrictions began to be placed on women's work, and guilds became increasingly male-only; some of the reasons may have been the rising status and political role of guilds and the increasing competition from cottage industries, which prompted the guilds to tighten their entrance requirements.
 Women's property rights also began to be curtailed during this period.